dlbjames/MSTgo/readme.md

 > **go run main.go graphs.txt**

 Where graphs.txt is the name of the file containing the graphs to run the algorithms on.
+> Include the file path if your file is not in the same directory as main.go

 ## File format
 **n** - number of graphs